Eldfin/SLIFOX/README.md

     The mus (centers) of the found (max_peaks) peaks for everyone of the (n * m) pixels.
 - `only_peaks_count`: int or list of ints
     Only use pixels where the number of peaks equals this number. -1 uses every number of peaks.
+- `exclude_lone_peaks`: bool
+    Whether to exclude the directions for lone peaks (for peak pairs with only one number unequal -1 e.g. [2, -1]).
 - `image_direction_sig`: np.ndarray (n, m, 3)
     Image containing the significance of every direction for every pixel.
     Can be created with "map_direction_significances" or "get_image_direction_significances".